Tags

 By default, you can only apply one tag per category to an API, but sometimes you might want to apply multiple tags from a single category.
 For example, you might have several teams that use the same APIs and want to reflect this in your tags.
 In this case, you could create the category Teams and allow applying multiple tags from that particular category.
 You could then add a tag for each team, and then apply the ones you want to the APIs as needed.

 The example category "Teams" allows multiple choices for tags.
-The checkboxes on the tags for development, QA, and support teams have been selected, but the tags "Sales" and "Presales" have not been.
+The checkboxes on the tags for development, QA, and support teams have been selected, but the tags "Presales" has not been.

 Just like what kind of tags and categories you need, when to allow applying multiple tags from a category also is highly subjective to each organization and depends on multiple things like your APIs, your company structure, your teams, so use your judgment and enable it when it makes sense to you.
 Resorting to having just one category to contain all your tags and allowing applying multiple tags from it as a labor saving shortcut might prove to be false economy down the line.